helm/helm-www/content/en/docs/faq/_index.md

 ### Secrets as the default storage driver

+In Helm 3, Secrets are now used as the [default storage driver](/docs/topics/advanced/#storage-backends).
 Helm 2 used ConfigMaps by default to store release information.
-In Helm 3, Secrets are now used as the default storage driver.
+In Helm 2.7.0, a new storage backend that uses Secrets for storing release information was implemented, and it is now the default starting in Helm 3.

+Changing to Secrets as the Helm 3 default allows for additional security in protecting charts in conjunction with the release of Secret encryption in Kubernetes.

+[Encrypting secrets at rest](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/) became available as an alpha feature in Kubernetes 1.7 and became stable as of Kubernetes 1.13.
+This allows users to encrypt Helm release metadata at rest, and so it is a good starting point that can be expanded later into using something like Vault.

 ### Go import path changes